icedragon668/Restart/README.md

     built a small game frame. it does next to nothing right now.

-    most of whats in here will likely be taken out too ...
+    most of what's in here will likely be taken out too ...
     but it works and was fun to do! i think i needed to do something fun